-Lockdown has meant the cancellation of face-to-face fundraising events.
-Allied to donors having less money in their pockets and even grants boards being unable to meet, this has resulted in the most difficult time for charity fundraisers since the economic crash of 2008.
+Lockdown has meant the cancellation of face-to-face fundraising events, contributing to a widespread charity funding crisis.
+Allied to donors having less money in their pockets and even grants boards being unable to meet.
+This has resulted in the most difficult time for charity fundraisers since the economic crash of 2008.

-But then Antibiotic Research UK’s fundraising team has a tenacious leader in Dr Alison Staples, whose stoicism has helped her through serious illness and her own period of isolation – years before the Coronavirus.
+But, Antibiotic Research UK’s fundraising team has a tenacious leader in Dr Alison Staples.
+Her stoicism has helped her through serious illness and her own period of isolation – years before the coronavirus.

 “I am sure I am not alone in recognising that these are unprecedented times.
 Although being in isolation for six weeks following surgery for a rare form of cancer does give me some idea about how those who are living with life-limiting illness are feeling right now.